SteeltoeOSS/Documentation/api/v3/discovery/load-balancing.md

   }
 ```

-Any implementation of `ILoadBalancer` is expected to know how to interact with some form of service discovery mechanism.
-The included load balancers expect an `IServiceInstanceProvider` to be available in the DI service container, so they still require configuration of Eureka, Consul, or some other mechanism for providing service instances.
+Any implementation of `ILoadBalancer` is expected to know how to interact with some form of service registry.
+The included load balancers expect an `IServiceInstanceProvider` to be available in the DI service container, so they still require configuration of some other mechanism for providing service instances.

 ### Random Load Balancer

 The `RandomLoadBalancer`, as the name implies, randomly selects a service instance from all instances that are resolved from a given service name.
 The `ILoadBalancer` implementation adds the (optional) ability to cache service instance data, which is useful for `IServiceInstanceProvider` or `IDiscoveryClient` implementations that do not provide their own caching (such as the Consul provider).
 Service instance data caching happens automatically if an `IDistributedCache` instance is provided through constructor injection.

->NOTE: `RandomLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` returns `Task.CompletedTask`
+>`RandomLoadBalancer` does not track stats or exceptions. `UpdateStatsAsync` returns `Task.CompletedTask`

 #### Using HttpClientFactory